 Reminiscing on Blood Pudding

 Spending the last couple weeks in the UK, I have had multiple opportunities to have all or some of the full English breakfast.
 As I've sat with knife and fork poised, I heard many native diners order their fry ups without this particular delicacy, "full English, no black pudding..." time and again.
-Perhaps they know hoe the sausage is made?
+Perhaps they also know how the sausage is made?

 As an adult, I tasted black pudding for the first time at an Irish pub in Washington DC.
 It was fine.
 It was better than fine.
 It sparked a tiny nostalgic twinge in me, then brought back the quiet days in an uncrowded village, with time to play with cousins, chase rabbits, and climb mango trees.
 So, when it's in offer, I get the the black pudding.